 Virginia can serve as a model for other states looking to reform and modernize their regulatory regimes.

-In his first term, President Donald J. Trump made regulatory reform a top priority, issuing executive orders that required federal agencies to scrap old regulations before proposing new ones.
+In his first term, President Donald J. Trump made regulatory reform a top priority, including by issuing an executive order that required federal agencies to scrap old regulations before proposing new ones.
+He has promised even more aggressive regulatory reform in the next four years.

 A handful of states have undertaken similar efforts, directing state agencies to cut regulatory requirements.

-These reforms have enjoyed varying degrees of success.
-President Joseph R. Biden rescinded President Trump’s regulatory executive orders on his first day in office.
-The states that have undertaken regulatory reduction initiatives have occasionally struggled with foundational questions such as “what counts as a regulatory requirement?” and “can agencies get credit for burden reductions that do not cut words?”
+State reform efforts have enjoyed varying degrees of success.
+States have occasionally struggled with foundational questions such as “what counts as a regulatory requirement?” and “can agencies get credit for burden reductions that do not cut words?”

 As these reforms play out, one state stands above the rest.
 In his first year in office, Virginia Governor Glenn Youngkin created an Office of Regulatory Management (ORM) to lead regulatory modernization in the Commonwealth of Virginia.
 He tasked ORM with enhancing transparency and efficiency in both regulation and permitting.
 And he set the ambitious goals of reducing regulatory requirements by 25 percent and achieving a substantial shortening of permit processing times.